Billy Evans (basketball, born 1947)

 William D. Evans (born March 3, 1947) is a retired professional basketball point guard who played one season in the American Basketball Association (ABA) as a member of the New York Nets (1969–70).
 He attended Boston College where he was selected by the Boston Celtics during the 13^{th} round of the 1969 NBA draft, but he never played for them.
+He is the all time assist leader in BC Basketball history.